Never count him out: Nadal rallies past Shapovalov in Rome - WHIZ News

 Earlier, top-ranked Novak Djokovic seemed to enjoy every moment of his 6-2, 6-1 win over Spanish qualifier Alejandro Davidovich Fokina.

-Djokovic will next face Tsitsipas, the Monte Carlo Masters champion who eliminated Madrid finalist Matteo Berrettini 7-6 (3), 6-2 in a matchup of top-10 players.
+Djokovic will next face Tsitsipas, who eliminated Matteo Berrettini 7-6 (3), 6-2 in a matchup of top-10 players.

 “It’s going to be a battle,” said Djokovic, who has reached the quarterfinals in each of his 15 Rome appearances.